 - U2 Above, Across, and Beyond: Interdisciplinary Assessments.
 Co-edited with Christopher Endrinal.
 (Rowman & Littlefield, 2014, 2015)

-A book of new essays on U2 and the Religious Impulse: Take Me Higher, edited by Scott Calhoun, is out now from Bloomsbury Press.
+A stand-alone collection of new essays in U2 and the Religious Impulse: Take Me Higher, edited by Scott Calhoun, was commissioned and published by Bloomsbury Press in 2018.

 U2 STUDIES BIBLIOGRAPHY